 I drove from Hermanus to Cape Town Monday to run errands before exploring the Garden Route later this month.
 The scenery along the way is wonderful, but driving over Sir Lowry’s Pass isn’t my favorite.
 Drivers are erratic and aggressive, and most of the N2 is not divided, so there’s no median strip to separate opposing lanes.
 It gets to me every time, especially when it’s windy.

-Cape Town is one of my favorite places (no surprise to anyone), not only because of its exceptional beauty, but also its special charm, energy, and friendly vibe of the people.
+Cape Town is one of my favorite places (no surprise to anyone), not only because of its exceptional beauty, but also its special charm, energy, and the friendly vibe of the people.
 It was nice to see Table Mountain, visit friends I haven’t seen for a while, and eat at favorite restaurants.
-The two days were fun but hectic, and I stayed overnight at a B&B.
+The two days were fun but hectic.
+I stayed overnight at a B&B in Sea Point.

 Zeitz Museum of Contemporary Art Africa

 The only disappointment was not being able to visit the new Zeitz Museum of Contemporary Art Africa (MOCAA) which opened September 22.
 The museum is closed on Tuesday and free to the public on Wednesday.
 I peered through the windows, walked around the exterior, took a few photos, and hope to visit the MOCAA soon!

 The unique museum has a five-star hotel and features African artists like Nandipha Mntambo and Nicholas Hlobo.
 The Silo District is Cape Town’s newest art, culture, and design area.
 It sounds like the opening event was quite a soirée!